 Obtain non-State leveraged funding as committed in a prior application; or

-Deliver promised development features, amenities, or as-built specifications without prior approval of DHCD.

-Asset Management Issues:

 Untimely submission of required DHCD asset management documents (including, but not limited to, annual audits, operating statements, and budgets);

-Properties with annual physical inspection or management performance evaluations with ratings of “Below Average” or “Unsatisfactory”;
+Properties with repeat annual physical inspection or compliance audit with ratings of “Below Average” or “Unsatisfactory”;

-Consistent history or pattern of failing REAC scores after the HUD inspection and cure period;
+Failing REAC scores after the HUD inspection and cure period;

+Failure to adequately address and cure findings made during physical inspections and compliance audits within resolution deadlines;

 Failure to maintain a current management agreement on file with DHCD;

 Failure to comply with an approved AFHMP; or

-Late payments of any type including cash flow billings.
+Late payments of any type including cash flow payments.

-Construction Management Issues:

-Failure to pay the general contractor (in accordance with the construction contract) for work-in-place;

-Failure to make a good faith effort to meet Fair Practices goals established for previous projects;

-Inability to resolve construction related issues, which result in an unreasonable delay of project completion; or

-Construction cost increases after closing that are not approved by DHCD.

 Developer Financial Capacity (18 maximum points)

 Up to eighteen (18) points may be awarded based on the financial capacity of the Developer, which, as defined in Section 3.1, includes the project sponsor, guarantor, and general partner/managing member with an ownership interest in the project’s ownership entity whether such roles are held by individuals, corporate entities, partnerships, or limited liability companies.
 Points will be awarded as described below.
 The required financial statements must include calculations of Total Assets, Total Liabilities, Current Assets, and Current Liabilities.
 DHCD will use these figures to assess the Developer’s financial capacity, assessing whether the Developer has access to sufficient working capital to carry the project through pre-development and/or unexpected challenges, and net worth (net assets for nonprofit organizations) sufficient to provide applicable guarantees of project completion and operations.